mosahel01/dotfiles/README.md

 # Dotfiles

 These are my personal dotfiles for managing my Linux environment and development setup.
-It includes configuration for various tools like Neovim, Zsh, tmux, and more.
+It includes configuration for various tools like Neovim, Bash, Hyprland and more.

 ## Setup